jcook3701/STM32/tools/README.md

 # STM32 Project Tools

-__Note:__ These tools have been implanted to work for both the STM32H743 & STM32L432 development boards.
+__Note:__ These tools have been implemented to work for both the STM32H743 & STM32L432 development boards.

 This tool is used to create links to the following folders:
 1. ${STM32BASE}/firmware/stm32H743/examples/*/